 When we analyzed our three prints using a TEM, we found that, while the larger particles we saw on the surface varied in concentration but not in overall size, the Pt/Pd particles in the paper fiber were actually made up of smaller, approximately 5-nanometer particles that clearly had clumped together to create larger particles of various sizes.
 We observed that the particle clumps became larger as the humidity at which they were processed increased.
 This means that the higher the humidity the more the Pt/Pd photoproducts were able to move during printing, which allowed them to come together and form larger particles.
 This agreed with how we expected the particle sizes to affect the tonal appearance of the prints, with smaller particles yielding browner tones and larger particles appearing blacker.

-Our results will appear as a technical highlight in an upcoming book “Platinum and Palladium Photographs: Technical History, Connoisseurship, and Conservation”; however, many more questions about Pt/Pd prints remain to be answered.
+Our results will appear as a technical highlight in an upcoming book “Platinum and Palladium Photographs: Technical History, Connoisseurship, and Preservation”; however, many more questions about Pt/Pd prints remain to be answered.
 For instance, we’d like to know if there are subtle compositional differences in prints developed under different conditions.
 What drives the unusual tonal contrast we see in Pt/Pd prints?
 What are the difference between the Pt/Pd printing process and other printing processes, silver halide, for example, at the nanoscale, and how do those differences affect the print tones?

 I look forward to helping to answer these questions and to my continued collaboration with Matthew, now at the Smithsonian Institution, my colleague Alline Myers from NIST who did the TEM imaging, and others at the NGA and the Smithsonian.